zetavg/chromium-website/site/blink/guidelines/web-platform-changes-guidelines/index.md

 that makes it easy for other engines to evaluate whether they would like to bring the proposal to their implementation, or not.

+### Browser engine reviews

+The Blink process requires most features to ask for [vendor signals](https://bit.ly/blink-signals) because they can give us some of the most direct indications of [interoperability risk](#interoperability-risk) and [specification](#specifications) quality.
+The feedback we get from the other vendors comes in several categories, which get different sorts of attention from the API owners.

+* *Spec quality*: When other implementers point out parts of the [specification](#specifications) that are ambiguous or under-specified, the feature team needs to work to fix those problems promptly.
+Fortunately, while this type of issue takes developer time to fix, it doesn't in itself require changes to the implementation and so usually doesn't delay shipping.
+These problems can block the other implementer from doing a complete review, so more issues will sometimes come up after the spec's quality is improved.
+* *Unimplementable designs*: Other implementers might also tell us that our current design is either unimplementable on some operating systems or incompatible with some browser architecture choices.
+These are serious problems that can justify rethinking an API even after it's shipped.
+* *Ergonomic concerns*: Any reviewer, including other implementers, can notice that an API might not work well enough for developers.
+Our [origin trial](/blink/origin-trials) process is designed to catch this class of problems before we get to the I2S stage, but it doesn't always.
+We have to evaluate this feedback against any evidence we have, and try to find consensus around one of the options.
+If this feedback comes up *after Chromium has shipped* a feature, unless the feedback is obviously correct we can expect it to include evidence from the developers who have been able to try the feature with live traffic.
+* *Values disagreements*: Sometimes other implementers make different tradeoffs about which Web features are worth adding.
+In these cases, we need to work to fully explore the disagreement and try to find a compromise that could enable all browsers to satisfy the use case.
+However, if no compromise is found, and the feature significantly advances the Web even without interoperability, the API owners will often approve it despite the other browser engines' opposition.

 ### Wide review

 There are specific groups, usually in the specification ecosystem, which are